Emdr

 The change of name from EMD to EMDR in 1990 included a personal change in orientation from the initial behavioral formulation of simple desensitization of anxiety to a more integrative information-processing paradigm.

-Shapiro documents EMDR's conceptual evolution from a behavioural desensitisation technique to an integrative information-processing model, marking the theoretical rupture that defines the mature method.
+Shapiro traces EMDR’s conceptual evolution from behavioral desensitization to an integrative information-processing paradigm, marking this renaming as a theoretical watershed.

 Shapiro, Francine, Eye Movement Desensitization and Reprocessing (EMDR): Basic Principles, Protocols, and Procedures, 2001thesis